 |Sakura Anpan||09:00 – 21:00|

 Facilities vary from one establishment to another.
-In general, hygiene is not the best trait of this area.
-It has conditions and standards as any typical street food market in the country.
+In general, hygiene is not the best trait in this area.
+It has conditions and standards like any typical street food market in the country.
 Some restaurants and cafes have better facilities, however, the price will, of course, be affected.
 Parking is available located at the roadside.

 How To Get To Sabang Street

 Street food Jakarta in Sabang is easily accessible from any point of Jakarta using Trans Jakarta busses corridor 1.
-Just stop at Sarinah bus shelter.
+Just stop at the Sarinah bus shelter.
 Then walk for 2 minutes to get to the location.
 Sabang is only a walking distance from Jakarta’s National Monument and Gambir Railway Station.